Last Updated on: January 21, 2023

 These are among the most famous attractions of Athens and will surely leave you with a complete experience of Athens, even if you only have a couple of days for your visit.

-The Acropolis is by far the most popular landmark in the Greek capital and one of the most well-known all over the world.
-Thus, it comes as no surprise that the sacred rock is filled with hordes of tourists every time of the year.
+The Acropolis is by far the most popular landmark in the Greek capital and one of the most well-known worldwide.
+Thus, it is no surprise that the sacred rock is filled with hordes of tourists every time of the year.

 Acropolis is a reason on its own to add Athens to your ‘places to visit‘ list as it is one of the most notable sights worldwide.

-And the long queues stretching in front of the Acropolis’ entrance prove that every tourist in Athens makes sure to visit the 5th-century building.
+The long queues stretching in front of the Acropolis’s entrance prove that every tourist in Athens makes sure to visit the 5th-century building.

 Our top picks include the Coco-Mat Hotel Athens for its impeccable design, the all-time classic Hotel Grande Bretagne for its luxurious amenities, and the famous King George for its amazing rooftop terrace.